Kesh-web/Digitalocean-vm-tutorial/README.md

 - ```example-user```: Specifies the user from your config
 - ```"your-droplet-ip-address"```: IP address of your Droplet

-Once you're in your Droplet it'll show your name like this
+Once you're in your Droplet it'll show your name like this.

 <img src=Assets/Droplet-terminal.png>